13 Weeks • 12 College Credits

 Verto Education’s Latin America semester is a two part trip with students spending the first 7-weeks in The Domincan Republic, followed by an additional 6-weeks exploring Costa Rica.

-Travelers will be take part in meaningful, thought-provoking work in critical areas such as public health, sustainability and environmental studies and will make life-long connections with a small group of fellow travellers as you’re completely immersed in local communities and cultures.
+Travelers will take part in meaningful, thought-provoking work in critical areas such as public health, sustainability and environmental studies and will make life-long connections with a small group of fellow travellers as you’re completely immersed in local communities and cultures.

 The Semester At-a-Glance